agradecido/amazon-affiliates-api/README.md

 The purpose of this repo is to mess around a bit with the Amazon Affiliate API.
 We will try to create a "store" that supplies itself with products that may be interesting to the visitor.

-You can run it on a web server and also some scripts using php cli.
+You can run it on a web server and also maybe some scripts using php cli.

 ## Setup

 ### API keys and region selection
 Copy .env.demo to .env and fill with your data.